Diffusion-aided Task-oriented Semantic Communications with Model Inversion Attack: Modules and Training

 \subsection{System Training Procedure}

 Here we introduce the training procedure in our experiment.
 As shown in Fig. \ref{fig:whole-system}, $t$ is used as a global parameter that controls the distortion at the transmitter and helps the denoising at the receiver.
 All modules are neural-based except for self-noising module and wireless channel modules.
-As for wireless channel, we consider AWGN channel in the experiment.
 The self-noising module can be regarded as a channel compensator, ensuring that the signals received by the diffusion module appear as if they have passed through a Gaussian channel, thereby conforming to the input requirements for denoising.
-MNIST and CIFAR10 are used as datasets to train the system model.
+MNIST and CIFAR-10 are used as datasets to train the system model.
 Given the small size of images and features in these datasets, we only employ a simple diffusion module that is easy to train and implement, as well as convenient for deployment considering the low-latency requirements of practical communication systems.

 For ease of tracking, we divide the training procedure into two parts.
 The first part consists of three stages, each designed to prepare a specific module, as outlined in Algorithm \ref{alg:pretrain}.
-We assume that when an adversary $\mathcal{A}$ attempts to ``join'' a transmitter-receiver pair, the transmitter $\mathcal{T}$ and receiver $\mathcal{R}$ have already been fully trained and are successfully deployed on the transmission nodes.
-Consequently, the training of $\mathcal{A}$ must occur after the completion of the $\mathcal{T}$-$\mathcal{R}$ pair.
+We assume that when an adversary $\mathcal{A}_a$ attempts to ``join'' a transmitter-receiver pair, the transmitter $\mathcal{T}$ and receiver $\mathcal{R}$ have already been fully trained and are successfully deployed on the transmission nodes.
+Consequently, the training of $\mathcal{A}_a$ must occur after the completion of the $\mathcal{T}$-$\mathcal{R}$ pair.
 As shown in Fig. \ref{fig:adversary-system}, we use the well-trained transmitter to train the adversary, where receiver is not involved here.
-Hence, the performance of $\mathcal{A}$ will inherently depend on the training outcomes of $\mathcal{T}$.
-By optimizing the training of the $\mathcal{T}$-$\mathcal{R}$ pair and subsequently training $\mathcal{A}$ to its fullest potential, we aim to establish a (non-strict) upper bound on the amount of valid information the adversary can extract under the given dataset and system.
-The training of strong classifier $\bar{\Theta}$ can be carried out simultaneously with $\mathcal{A}$, or after the training of $\mathcal{A}$ is finished.
+Hence, the performance of $\mathcal{A}_a$ will inherently depend on the training outcomes of $\mathcal{T}$.
+By optimizing the training of the $\mathcal{T}$-$\mathcal{R}$ pair and subsequently training $\mathcal{A}_a$ to its fullest potential, we aim to limit the amount of valid information that the adversary can extract under the given dataset and system.
+The training of strong classifier $\bar{\Theta}_{\bar{\theta}}$ can be carried out simultaneously with $\mathcal{A}_a$, or after the training of $\mathcal{A}_a$ is finished.